The Serenade

 Credit LineMuseo de Arte de Ponce.
 The Luis A. Ferré Foundation, Inc.

-Not on viewDescriptionGustave Doré was a ver prolific illustrator in the nineteenth century.
-In search for inspiration for his illustrations of Miguel de Cervantes’ Don Quixote, Gustave Doré made a trip to Spain between 1861 and 1862 that took him to Andalucía, where he documented his observations of the people and traditions of the region.
-In this scene, framed by a glowing evening light, the artist highlights five young women in mantillas—the traditional lace headpiece typical in that region of Spain at the time—, presented before the silhouette of a village in ruins in the distance.
+DescriptionGustave Doré was a prolific illustrator in the nineteenth century.
+In search of inspiration for his illustrations of Miguel de Cervantes’ Don Quixote, Gustave Doré traveled to Spain between 1861 and 1862, visiting Andalucía, where he recorded his observations of the region's people and traditions.
+In this scene, framed by a glowing evening light, the artist highlights five young women in mantillas—the traditional lace headpiece typical of that region of Spain at the time—presented before the silhouette of a village in ruins in the distance.

 Spotted an error or information that is missing?
 Our collection database is a living document which is frequently updated and may change with further research.
 If you have additional information to share, please contact Museo de Arte de Ponce at images@museoarteponce.org